 Some bowls without drainage holes, such as the concrete bowl pictured above, do allow a tiny bit of drainage because the bowl material is slightly porous.
 Concrete, unglazed pottery bowls, and terra cotta (Terra-Cotta Clay Pots) will allow a touch of water through the walls.
 These are good choices for indoor succulent gardens

-Glass bowls are non-porous and will not allow water (or air) to pass through the walls.
+Glass and plastic bowls are non-porous and will not allow water (or air) to pass through the walls.
 The most important part about how to plant succulents in glass containers is not to over water your succulent glass bowl!
 Succulent bowl health issues are generally related to overwatering rather than underwatering.
 Succulents have evolved to live with only tiny amounts of water!

 This article includes lots of tips for growing succulents in glass, but for even more information, the book Miniature Terrariums: Tiny Glass Container Gardens Using Easy-to-Grow Plants and Inexpensive Glassware is an excellent resource.
 It is certainly worth the read.